Skincare Mistakes You Might Be Making Without Realizing It (And How to Fix Them)

 The most significant active ingredient mistakes include starting with high concentrations, using multiple actives together without proper knowledge, not introducing them gradually, and mixing incompatible ingredients, such as retinol, with vitamin C or acids.
 These mistakes cause severe irritation, burning, and skin damage.

-Active ingredients like retinol, vitamin C, and acids are potent tools that can transform your skin, but they can also be the most hazardous when misused.
+Active ingredients such as retinol, vitamin C, and acids are potent tools that can transform your skin, but they can also be hazardous when misused.
 Many people get excited about these ingredients and want to use them all at once, which usually leads to disaster.

-The biggest mistake is thinking that more substantial and more frequent use will give faster results.
+The biggest mistake is thinking that more substantial, more frequent use will yield faster results.
 This almost always backfires, causing redness, peeling, and irritation that can take weeks to heal.
 Active ingredients must be introduced slowly and used correctly to be both effective and safe.

 Retinol Mistakes That Lead to Severe Skin Reactions

-Retinol mistakes that can cause skin damage include starting with high concentrations, using it daily from the beginning without gradually building up tolerance, applying it during the day, and failing to use proper sun protection.
+Common retinol mistakes that can cause skin damage include starting with high concentrations, using it daily from the beginning without gradually building tolerance, applying it during the day, and failing to use proper sun protection.
 These mistakes cause severe peeling, irritation, and increased sun sensitivity.

 Both men and women often ask me, ‘What is the biggest retinol mistake?’
 The biggest retinol mistake is going too hard too fast.
 Many people start with strong retinol products and use them every night immediately, which can cause what’s known as “retinol burn” – severe redness, peeling, and irritation that can last for weeks.

-Another major mistake is using retinol during the day or not using sunscreen the next day.
+Another major mistake is applying retinol during the day without using sunscreen the next day.
 Retinol makes your skin more sensitive to the sun, so my recommendation is always to use proper sun protection.

-Some people also store retinol wrong – it should be kept in a cool, dark place because light and heat make it less effective.
+Some people also store retinol incorrectly; it should be kept in a cool, dark place because light and heat reduce its effectiveness.

 The right way to use retinol is to start with a low concentration, once or twice a week, and then gradually increase its frequency as your skin becomes accustomed to it.
 Always use it at night, and never skip sunscreen the next day.